MakersPlace/ai_or_not/README.md

 ## AI or Not Model Code

-Given an image this model will give a probability between 0 to 1 that an image is AI Generated Image.
-F1 Score is 0.85 for Current Evaluation Data.
+Given an image, this model will give a probability between 0 and 1 that an image is AI-generated.
+F1 Score is 0.85 for Current Evaluation Dataset.

-#.
-It's a Tensorflow Model built using TF Dataset for data processing.
+1. It's a Tensorflow Model built using TF Dataset for data processing.
-#.
-Training code can run on Mac or AWS.
+2. Training code can run on Mac or AWS.
-#.
-Uses Weights and Biases for observability.
+3. Uses Weights and Biases for observability.